-Many business owners hear the word TAXATION and shudder.
+Many professionals and business owners hear the word TAXATION and shudder.
 It’s something that often gets pushed to the back burner, and when tax time comes around, there is a mad scramble to get everything together for their accountant.
-However, what many business owners forget is that a little tax planning can greatly reduce tax expense and the fear of an unbudgeted tax debt.
+However, what many professionals and business owners forget is that a little tax planning can greatly reduce tax expense and the fear of an unbudgeted tax debt.
 While tax rules are complicated and every business and family has a different situation, knowing how to use tax planning properly helps you keep more of your hard-earned income.

 What is Tax Planning?